datacite/blog/source/posts/citation-analysis-title-in-progress.md

 1. Article-data publishing workflows need to be simplified and standardized.
 The Arnold Foundation-funded [Enabling FAIR Data project](https://osf.io/jy4d9/) is working on this topic for publishing workflows in the Earth and Space Sciences.
 1. While DataCite is not directly involved in article-data publishing workflows, we can help in two important areas: a) better integrate with metadata lookup in publishing tools, e.g. to validate reference lists, and b) coordination with Crossref in DOI registration for article and data after manuscript acceptance.

-The increase of the data citation numbers by 40% since 2017, and the pioneering work by a number of publishers, is hopefully a sign that we are on a good path.
+The increase of the data citation numbers by 40% since 2017, the pioneering work by a number of publishers, and the wide-ranging activities of the data sharing community are hopefully signs that we are on a good path forward.